liangzheng816/OfficeDocs-SharePoint/migration/mm-fileshare-source-scan-csv-upload.md

 # Upload file share sources using a CSV file

 Migration Manager lets you use a comma-separated (CSV) file to bulk upload your file share sources to scan.
-Use any text editor, or an application like Excel, to create the CSV file.
-Or download the blank CSV template from Migration Manager file share workflow.
+Create the CSV file using any text editor, or an application like Excel.
+You can also download the blank CSV template from Migration Manager file share workflow.

 :::image type="content" source="media/mm-fileshare-upload-csv.png" alt-text="Fileshare source choice screenshot.":::